eigerco/polkavm-move/README.md

 2025-07-31 11:40:21.024 DEBUG tokio-runtime-worker runtime::revive: Decremented borrow count for global at [d4, 35, 93, c7, 15, fd, d3, 1c, 61, 14, 1a, bd, 4, a9, 9f, d6, 82, 2c, 85, 58, 85, 4c, cd, e3, 9a, 56, 84, e7, a5, 6d, a2, 7d] with type StructTagHash([8c, af, 68, 33, 5d, 67, b0, 3b, e9, e9, 3e, 4b, 92, 6d, 56, 74, 9c, 8a, c5, ff, 13, d9, 40, 30, b5, 3f, ab, 61, b5, ea, 9d, fa])
 2025-07-31 11:40:21.024 DEBUG tokio-runtime-worker runtime::revive: entry: GlobalResourceEntry { data: BoundedVec([2a, 0, 0, 0, 0, 0, 0, 0, 45, 0, 0, 0, 0, 0, 0, 0, 4, 0, 0, 0, ca, fe, ba, be], 800), borrow_count: 0, borrow_mut: false }
 ```

+This means that the Move logic was executed, and smart contract is interacting with the global storage using borrow/release mechanisms known from the original Move language.

+What Just Happened?
+To summarize:
+- You compiled Move source code into a PolkaVM-compatible binary.
+- You deployed this binary to a local Substrate node using pallet-revive.
+- You invoked the compiled and translated Move logic by submitting an extrinsic.
+- The contract used the signer's identity (from the extrinsic) to determine access to global storage.
+- You saw confirmation in the logs that the logic executed correctly.
+This flow allows you to write logic in Move, compile it to RISC-V, and run it deterministically on-chain inside the Polkadot ecosystem—without needing a Move VM.

+Feel free to experiment with other Move modules, compile them using `move-to-polka`, and deploy them to your local node using the same steps.
+You can also modify the `storage` example to add more complex logic or additional modules, and see how they interact with global storage and each other.

 ### How to find the call selector